Gwynt y Môr

-Gwynt y Môr (sea wind) is a 576-megawatt (MW) offshore wind farm located off the coast of north Wales and is the fifth largest operating offshore windfarm in the world.
+Gwynt y Môr (sea wind) is a 576-megawatt (MW) offshore wind farm located off the coast of north Wales.
+At the time of opening in 2015, it was the second largest offshore windfarm in the world.
 The farm has 160 wind turbines of 150 m tip height above mean sea level.

 Planning consent for the project was granted on 3 December 2008.
 The project has a value of 2 billion Euros, of which 1.2 billion Euros were spent on turbines and electrical connections.
 Construction began in 2012, power production started in September 2013, construction phase ended in November 2014, and final commissioning occurred in June 2015.

 In May 2020 plans to add up to 107 new turbines were submitted to Flintshire Council, increasing the windfarm by an extra 41 square miles, with a generating capacity of at least 100 megawatts.
+This is being developed as Awel y Môr.

 Design and planning

 As with all offshore wind farms in the UK the Crown Estate owns the seabed at Gwynt y Môr.
 It has agreed to lease the land to RWE npower renewables.
 The wind farm is located close to the existing North Hoyle and Rhyl Flats offshore wind farms.
 These projects are wholly or partly owned by E.ON Next renewables, a subsidiary of German company RWE.
 In the case of Gwynt y Môr, RWE holds 50%, Stadtwerke München holds 30%, Siemens holds 10% and UK Green Investment Bank holds 10%.

 With 160 turbines of 3.6MW Siemens SWT-3.6-107, Gwynt y Môr will be Wales' largest wind farm.
 The output of 1,950 GWh per year is capable of powering around 400,000 homes, or 30% of the homes in Wales.
 This prevents the release of about 1.7 million tonnes of carbon dioxide every year.

 Planning consent for the project was granted on 3 December 2008.
 The project has a value of 2 billion Euros.
 1.2 billion Euros will go to Siemens for turbines and electrical connections.

 Two floating experimental LIDAR wind measurement stations have been tested at the site for two years.